kevin-bernardi/CudaGrid3D/README.md

     pointcloudRayTracing(h_map, d_pointcloud, pointcloud_length, camera_coords, freeObstacles);

-    ...
+    [...]
 ```

 ## 2D Grid Generation

 The 2D occupancy grid is generated as a projection of the 3D grid.
 Only the cells inside the height interval of the robot are taken into account.
-To avoid the detection of the floor as an obstacle, only the cells above a certain threshold are considered.
+To avoid the detection of the floor as an obstacle only the cells above a certain threshold are considered.
 Both the height of the robot and the floor threshold are defined as two variables inside the `Map` structure with the `initMap` function.
 The height of the robot is set with the `robotVoxelsHeight` variable and the floor threshold is set with the `floorVoxelsMargin` variable.
 Both variables must not use meters but number of cells (voxels).